Count Subarrays with Max Element ≥ k Times

 All subarrays ending at

-and starting at any position fromleft
+rightand starting at any position fromlefttorightare valid!

-valid subarrays in one step, and then slide left
+We use this to add (n - right) valid subarrays in one step, and then slide left to continue checking the rest.

 Different Approaches: